pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_list_secret.md

 ## pachctl list secret

-Return info about all secrets in a given kubernetes namespace.
+Return information about all secrets in a given kubernetes namespace.

 ### Synopsis

-Return info about all secrets in a given kubernetes namespace.
+Return information about all secrets in a given kubernetes namespace.

 ```
 pachctl list secret [flags]